Skip to Main Content

 Again, as with legislation there are a number of excellent online resources for finding Australian case law.
 The print finding tools available here at IALS library are also rather good, but for ease of purpose you may well prefer to use the electronic finding tools, as these will often link straight to an electronic copy of the case report.

 In terms of electronic resources which will allow searching AND provide full text access, we have a couple of resources with varying benefits.
-From our LexisLibrary subscription it is possible to search for and access Australian cases, by clicking the international content option on the left of the screen in the cases tab.
-This will open a separate tab - ensure that you have selected Australia from the list along the middle of the page, and select Australian case from the dropdown menu at the top of the page.
+On Lexis+ database it is possible to search for and access Australian cases, by clicking the International content tab on the home page.
+This will open a separate tab - ensure that you have selected Australia from the list, and then select 'All Australia Cases'.
 You can then search a combined file of all available Australian case using the search box.
-There are 20 series/collections, mostly of unreported decisions, with both state/federal and subject based availableTo see exactly what is available, select 'all' at the beginning of the alphabet just above the 'search for a source' option - this will list all Australian resources.
-Case files are distinguished by 'AU Cases' in the 'content type' column.
+There are 20 series/collections, mostly of unreported decisions, with both state/federal and subject based availableBelow the search bar you can see a list of all Australian resources available in the database.

 Indigenous Australian law